CaioCavalcanti/aws-developer-certification/services/ELB.md

 - Operate at individual request level (Layer 7) and are application-aware
 - Can be used to create advanced request routing, sending specific requests to specific web servers
 - Routes traffic to targets within VPC based on the content of the request
+- Supports WebSockets and Secure WebSockets
+- Request tracing is enabled by default

 ### Network load balancer
 - Best suited for TCP traffic where **extreme performance** is required